Last updated: 15 January 2022

-- In chapter 1, we will cover the basics of an industry-grade Internet of Things ecosystem architecture and its key layers.
+- Chapter 1 will cover the basics of an industry-grade Internet of Things ecosystem architecture and its key layers.

-- We'll also give, in the third part of the page, an overview of the legal IoT ecosystem and briefly mention the latest IoT regulations in the EU, UK, and the USA.
+- In the third part of the page, we'll also give an overview of the legal IoT ecosystem and briefly mention the latest IoT regulations in the EU, UK, and the USA.
 It's changing.
 You should know about it.

 So, if you're looking for a global picture of the IoT ecosystem in 2022 and understand how it may impact your projects, you've come to the right place.